 Driving

-The main road through Santa Elena town (Route 606) and Cerro Plano is paved but other than that, all the other roads are unpaved and very bumpy.
-This is why a SUV 4wd/4×4 is recommended as the roads aren’t in good conditions.
+The main road through Santa Elena town (Route 606), around the cemetery and Cerro Plano is paved.
+Other than that, all the other roads like going to the Monteverde Cloud Forest, Santa Elena Cloud Forest, Cerro Pinocho, El Tigre Waterfalls and San Luis are unpaved and very bumpy.
+This is why a high clearance car is recommended if you plan to drive yourself to the attractions outside the town center and a 4×4 is recommended in the peak rainy season months.

 What To Know About Visiting Monteverde, Costa Rica

 Most people stay 1-2 days.
 For 1 full day in Monteverde, most people do either a full day at the adventure parks or a full day hiking the reserves.
-People who stay longer are usually the birdwatchers.
+People who stay longer are usually the birdwatchers or prefer mountains over beach.

 Most of the reserves have binocular for rent.
 If you’re there to see birds/photograph animals, you must have a telephoto lens.
 I used a 100-400 mm lens on a crop sensor Canon 80d.
 Make sure you have a good sturdy tripod.